 - Not as challenging as other puzzles

 One of the great things about this ball is the soft rubber design.
-As I mentioned earlier in this article, I prefer soft treat balls as they are safer and quieter.
-The plastic also doesn’t include vinyl, latex or phthalates, which is important for your dog’s safety.
+As mentioned earlier in this article, we prefer soft puzzle balls as they are safer and quieter than harder alternatives.
+However, during our testing, we did find that anything other than small kibble became very tricky for dogs to access.

+The plastic also doesn’t include vinyl, latex, or phthalates, which is important for your dog’s safety.
 A bonus is that the soft rubber is dishwasher safe, making it much easier to clean.

 Keep in mind that this ball isn’t designed for strong or aggressive chewers.
 The internal hooks are breakable by a determined dog, which makes getting treats much easier.
 It’s certainly strong enough for the average dog’s play though.